ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 oom in which we did; and the eyes that
 mourned for us will be dried, and glisten again
 with joy; and even our children will cease to
-be think of us, and wil
+be think of us, and will
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_julian_ver02:data:sn83035595:00296029191:1860110901:0533/pct:5.071581,52.392822,11.361560,11.602692/!600,600/0/default.jpg"/>
 </td>